 - UCSB Loan

 - Federal Subsidized Direct Loan

 - Federal Unsubsidized Direct Loan

 - Federal Parent PLUS Loan

-- Private Alternative Loan
+- Dream Loan

 The FAAL includes links for each of the loans, which you can follow to learn more about their respective interest rates and terms and conditions.
-You can accept UCSB,
+You can accept UCSB Loan, Dream Loan, and Federal Direct Loans on the Student Loan Tab of My Aid Status.
+First-time borrowers must also complete an Entrance Counseling Interview and Promissory Note online at https://studentloans.gov/myDirect-